mmcmd/Get-RandomPassword/README.md

 English words provided by https://github.com/first20hours/google-10000-english

-French words provided by https://github.com/oprogramador/most-common-words-by-language (split into three files by me)
+All the other words are provided by https://github.com/oprogramador/most-common-words-by-language (filtered by me)

 ## How to use it
-Running `Get-Help .\Get-RandomPassword` will provide some details and examples, but here's a description of each parameter and what they do
+Running `Get-Help Get-RandomPassword` will provide some details and examples, but here's a description of each parameter and what they do

 Parameters | Type | Functionnality
 -----------|------|---------------